 It would seem that with improved technological advances and positive impact on productivity, the upward trend is poised to continue.

 St. Louis housing prices remain affordable – much better than national average.
 Last year U.S. News and World Report listed St. Louis among the 20 best affordable places to live in the U.S. and Business Insider included St. Louis as one of the 10 best big cities in the U.S. to buy a home instead of rent.
 With an average median sale price of $162,438 your dollars go much farther in St. Louis.
-We did a blog article last year showing examples of homes in that price range and comparing what rent would be on similar homes.
+In the past we’ve shown examples of homes in that price range and compared what rent would be on similar homes.
 The case is pretty clear that if your goal is home ownership, St. Louis is great option.